DianaLeit/blog.dileit.com/content/post/istqb.md

 title: "How to pass ISTQB Foundation without paying $1,842.39 for training"
 ---

-It could be a very short post where I say just write a conspectus and watch this channel, but I have an additional variable that is supposed to have place according to ISTQB recommendations but not so actual for market reality: I don't have a technical/IT background.
+It could be a very short post where I say just write notes and watch this channel, but I have an additional variable that is supposed to have place according to ISTQB recommendations but not so actual for market reality: I don't have a technical/IT background.
 I wasn't currently working and didn't have an understanding of processes.
 Also understanding abstract, theoretical topics is hard for me personally.
 I'm more a practical/applied person, I will remember something better by doing/solving tasks that make me proficient at applied sciences like math and physics but absolutely stupid with humanitarian subjects like philosophy and economics.
 Especially, when there are a lot of boring formal words and dry numbers.
-Especially, when my partner working in IT says that this is quite far from reality (sounds unmotivational).
+Especially, when my partner working in IT says that this theory is quite far from reality (sounds unmotivational).

 So let's begin!

-My learning plan consisted of watching YouTube "course", making conspectus of the syllabus, and watching the same course again.
+My learning plan consisted of watching YouTube "course", make notes from a syllabus, and watching the same course again.
 Why?
 I will explain.

 My goal was to **understand** the material, not just memorize it (otherwise what's the point?).
 Passing the exam with a high score would be a pleasant bonus.